Macrometacorp/VueC8/README.md

 # VueC8

+> Note: This SDK is not maintained anymore.
+Please use [jsC8](https://github.com/Macrometacorp/jsC8) instead.

 # Introduction

 VueC8 is a small and pragmatic solution to create real time bindings between a Macrometa data platform (C8) and your Vue application.
 Making it straightforward to always keep your local data in sync with remotes databases.